This is the LEGO Logo and the History Behind the Company

 Thousands of businesses have trusted LogoMyWay with their logo design.
 We have thousands of logo designers ready to work on your new logo.

-The History of the LEGO Logo
+The LEGO Logo

 Design Elements of the LEGO LOGO